olibartfast/object-detection-inference/README.md

-# People and object detection from IP camera RTSP video stream (in progress)
+# People and object detection from IP camera RTSP video stream